220314-jwa/p1-Malick44/README.md

 1. Clone Project
 1. Open the cloned project as Maven project preferrably in an IDE like Eclipse, IntelliJ
 2. Use Java 11
-4. Set Data base using database property file
+4. Set Database using database property file

 ## Completed Features
 - Ends points